Reviews and Comments

 Also @eldang@weirder.earth

-I'm currently the coordinator of the #SFFBookClub so a lot of what I'm reading is suggestions from there.
+I am an enthusiastic member of #SFFBookClub so a lot of what I'm reading is suggestions from there.

 Profile pic by @anthracite@dragon.style